 10. Researching

-Freelance researchers are not just great writers but they are excellent analytical thinkers as well.
+Freelance researchers are not just great writers but they are also excellent analytical thinkers.
 As a researcher, you would be responsible for collecting and analyzing data for your client.
-You have to spot upcoming trends in your niche so studying past trends is a must in this job.
+You have to spot upcoming trends in your niche, which is why studying past trends is a must in this job.

 On top of collecting data and spotting trends, you also need to find money-making opportunities.
-These are usually found by digging further on what are the pain points of your client’s customers.
-The comments and feedback you’ll gather should be organized so they can be interpreted easily by your client.
+These are usually found by digging further into the pain points of your client’s customers.
+The comments and feedback you gather should be organized so they can be interpreted easily by your client.

-Aside from writing, what other skills do you need to have in this job?
+Aside from writing, what other skills do you need to have for this job?

 Analytical – You will be presented with a ton of data in this job.
 It is your duty to make sense of that information and turn it into words.

-Asking questions – There are times that you need to ask questions from groups.
-These questions should be constructed in a way that the answer could be beneficial to your research.
+Asking questions – There are times when you will need to ask questions to different groups.
+These questions should be constructed in a way such that the answer is beneficial to your research.

 Team player – To make the research process faster and more efficient, researchers usually work with a team to gather information and interpret it.

-5 Tips To Help Your Start Freelance Writing Career
+5 Tips To Help You Start A Freelance Writing Career

 1. Build A Portfolio

-Having a writing portfolio isn’t needed but it surely helps you land a job in the freelancing space.
+Having a writing portfolio isn’t a necessity, but it surely helps you land a job in the freelancing space.
 Your portfolio should consist of your greatest works as a writer.

-Attaching a portfolio to your application allows your client to see immediately what you’re capable of.
+Attaching a portfolio to your application allows your client to immediately see what you’re capable of.
 It shows the style and tone you use in your writing.
-It rids the process of long interviews just to gauge your writing skills and what you’ve achieved.
+It eliminates the process of long interviews just to gauge your writing skills and what you’ve achieved.

 You can also have different portfolios to match the client you’re applying to.
-You could have a portfolio for personal finance, business niche, marketing industry, and many more.
+You could have a portfolio for personal finance, the business niche, the marketing industry, and many more.

 However, this only applies to writers who have written content for various niches.
 If you’ve only done work in one industry, that’s fine.

 Think of your portfolio as a highlight reel.
-It’s a resource wherein it can boost your application and stand out from the rest.
+It’s a resource that can boost your application and make you stand out from the rest.

 2. Create A Website

 Your website is a great way to leave a mark online.
-It can be a go-to place for people in your niche that wants actionable and high-quality content.
+It can be a go-to place for people in your niche who want actionable and high-quality content.

 The work you post here could also be part of your portfolio.
-But I believe the best way to leverage your website would be the metrics behind it.
+However, I believe the best way to leverage your website would be the metrics behind it.

 If you rack in a significant number of visitors per month and you’re able to monetize your website, you can highlight that as you apply for a job position.

-Because your website is living proof that you’re more than capable as an applicant.
-You’ve done the work and have earned the results – it shows that your style of writing attracts visitors and brings value to readers.
+This is because your website is living proof that you’re more than capable as an applicant.
+It shows that your style of writing attracts visitors and brings value to readers.

 3. Set Your Rates

-After you’ve talked to the client, and impressed them, they will eventually ask for your rate.
+After you’ve talked to the client and impressed them, they will eventually ask for your rates.
 Two thoughts come to mind for most beginning freelancers:

 - What’s the average rate for my skill?

-- If I charge too high, I might lose landing this client.
+- If I charge too high, I might lose the chance to land this client.

-Having those thoughts is normal, that’s why we’re discussing it right now so you won’t have to think about it on the fly.
-You can simply google the average salary of a freelance writer.
+Having such thoughts is normal, which is why we’re discussing it right now so you won’t have to fret over it later on.
+You can simply Google the average salary of a freelance writer.
 Or you could browse platforms and websites to gauge how much clients are willing to pay for writers nowadays.

-Now that you’ve estimated the average rate, you’d want to charge slightly higher than it right?
-I mean who doesn’t want to have higher pay?
+Once you’ve estimated the average rate, you’d want to charge slightly higher than it, right?
+I mean, who doesn’t want to have higher pay?

 You need to be honest with yourself in this process.
 If you’re just starting out, you might have to work your way to your ideal salary.
-But if you think that your skills are worth the rate you’re asking for, then by all means go for it!
+But if you think that your skills are worth the rate you’re asking for, then go for it by all means!

 4. Add Additional Services

 This means going beyond just writing content for the client.
-Offer that you can write emails for them on top of creating a blog post.
-You could also offer to do social media writing and editing their previous content.
+Offer to write emails for them on top of creating a blog post.
+You could also offer to do social media writing and edit their previous content.

-By offering more services you can justify your above-average salary rate and you’re bringing more value to the table.
-When a client sees that you’re offering more than what is expected of you, they’ll be inclined in hiring you for the position.
+By offering more services you can justify your above-average salary rate as you’re bringing more value to the table.
+When a client sees that you’re offering more than what is expected of you, they’ll be inclined towards hiring you for the position.

 To help you with your additional services, here are some activities you can consider: